In this report

 - Woman’s fight got Glens Falls Housing Authority to change policy on support animals

-Our Private Attorney Involvement Program (PAI) went through some staffing changes including the hiring of Myleah Misenheimer as the PAI Director and is doing great work.
-We continue to seek the involvement of new and continuing private attorneys to give their time and talent to our low-income clients.
-We are honored to have received the Community Service Award from the Capital Region Pride Center for our PAI Name Change Project at their Gala in October of this year.
+Our Private Attorney Involvement Program (PAI) welcomed of Myleah Misenheimer as the PAI Director in 2017 and continue to seek the involvement of new and continuing private attorneys to give their time and talent to our low-income clients.
+We are honored to have received the Community Service Award from the Capital Region Pride Center for our PAI Name Change Project at their Gala in October 2018.

 In addition, we have seen LASNNY’s profile raised in the media with the positive coverage of our transformative impact on client’s lives throughout the region.